-Belle Haven Investments is a financial advisor firm headquartered just north of New York City that serves more than 8,800 clients.
+Belle Haven Investments is a financial advisor firm headquartered just north of New York City.
 Rather than offer its services directly to these clients, the firm works with other firms and institutions through subadvisory relationships.
-Founded in 1982, the firm has grown to manage $8 billion in investable assets through these relationships.
+Founded in 1991, the firm has grown to manage billions in investable assets through these relationships.
 Belle Haven's premier service is fixed-income management.

 All of Belle Haven's income comes from the fees that clients pay, which makes it a fee-only firm.
 This is markedly different from the setup of a fee-based firm, which is one that earns third-party forms of compensation (like insurance commissions) in addition to the fees that clients pay.